longhornxa/small-group-manual/being_a_disciple_of_jesus_old.rst

 	Read Luke 6:40 and Romans 8:29.
 According to these Scriptures what is the goal of being a disciple?

-      .. only :: leader
+    .. only:: leader

       .. topic:: *Leader Note*

           To be Christ's disciple, then, is to strive to be like Him!
 Do you have a strong desire to follow Jesus and become like Him?
 Unless you do, it cannot be said that you are truly His disciple!

 D. **The Marks of a Disciple**

-	  .. only :: leader
+	  .. only:: leader

       .. topic:: *Leader Note*